John Innes born in Hampstead, London.

 New Growth Room building completed (c. £87,000 of Trustees’ funding) to house eight plant growth rooms and their associated services, offices, laboratory and preparation area.

-The Trustees purchased the private library of William Bateson (1861-1926) and paid for it to be shipped from the United States.
+The Trustees purchased the private library of William Bateson (1861-1926).
 This library contains c.
 230 titles, mostly on scientific and literary subjects, but also including works on travel and topography, language, sociology, religion and music.
 Many books include annotations by William Bateson.

-The Agricultural and Food Research Council (AFRC) circulated its ‘Forward Policy’ which included the proposal that its research institutes should be re-organised into eight ‘super’ institutes.
-The key concern that all employees would have to be directly employed by AFRC, and that the proposed ‘super institute’ for plant science would have a Director with authority over the Director of the John Innes Institute, were issues addressed by the Trustees as likely to affect the future of JI.
-The Trustees began negotiations to safeguard the interests and independence of JI.
+The Agricultural and Food Research Council (AFRC) circulated its ‘Forward Policy’ which included the proposal that its research institutes be re-organised into eight ‘super’ institutes, all employees to be directly employed by AFRC.
+The Trustees opposing this began negotiations to safeguard the independence of JI.

-In 1986-7 the Institute of Plant Science Research (IPSR) was formed as a virtual organisational entity comprising the John Innes Institute, JI’s sister institute in Cambridge, the Plant Breeding Institute (fundamental and strategic science element), and the AFRC Unit of Nitrogen Fixation at the University of Sussex.
-All remained in situ until new facilities could be built at Colney.
-Harold Woolhouse resigned as Director of JI and was appointed Director of IPSR in January 1987 with his Headquarters on the John Innes site.
-During his time as Director the staff on the John Innes site grew from just over 200 to over 800.
-This re-organisation was the outcome of the Agricultural and Food Research Council’s (AFRC) ‘Forward Policy’ (see 1985, above).
+In 1986-7 the Institute of Plant Science Research (IPSR) was formed as a virtual organisational entity comprising the John Innes Institute, the Plant Breeding Institute (fundamental and strategic science element) and the AFRC Unit of Nitrogen Fixation at the University of Sussex.

-In 1987 the applied programmes and farm site of the Plant Breeding Institute in Cambridge were sold to the private company Unilever.
-A new three-storey ‘IPSR Cambridge Laboratory’ was built at Colney to accommodate the non-privatised PBI staff and resources, directed by Dr Colin Law.
-The Cambridge Lab was formally opened by HRH Princess Royal in September 1990.
-The remainder of the proceeds of the Cambridge sale (the £38.8M regarded as the value of the intellectual property sold) was used by the Trustees of the PBI to build a new library, laboratories, glasshouses, controlled environment chamber facilities for plant growth, and many other facilities at Colney on land leased from the John Innes Foundation (for a fee of one tree per year).
-New facilities included a large seed store to house PBI’s nationally important collection of seeds, and a barn for field research at the Morley Research Centre.
-Proceeds of the sale also covered the Cambridge Lab’s running costs for a number of years.
-The Plant Breeding Institute, founded in 1912, had begun as a flagship national research institute under the leadership of wheat breeder Rowland Biffen (knighted for his services to agriculture in 1935), and ended as an international research leader with its wheat varieties occupying 90% of the UK wheat acreage and with over 86% of UK cereal crops being PBI varieties (many recognizable by the prefix ‘Maris’, reflecting the former location of the PBI in Maris Lane, Trumpington).
-Over 80% of the National Seed Development Organisation’s revenue (£10.8 million in 1984/5) came from royalties on over 130 varieties created at PBI.
-PBI’s success was marked by four Queen’s awards to industry: in 1973 for new varieties of wheat; in 1975 for marrow stem kale; in 1982 for Maris Piper potatoes; and in 1987 for bread making wheats.
-Since then the financial and scientific legacy of PBI and the Cambridge Lab has been integral to the success of large, multidisciplinary teams working on Arabidopsis, wheat, and brassica genetics and developmental biology. https://www.jic.ac.uk/research/
+In 1987 the applied programmes and farm site of the Plant Breeding Institute in Cambridge were sold to Unilever.
+A new three-storey ‘IPSR Cambridge Laboratory’ was built at Colney to accommodate the non-privatised PBI staff and resources.
+The remainder of the proceeds of the Cambridge sale (the £38.8M) was used by the Trustees of the PBI to build a new library, laboratories, glasshouses, controlled environment chamber facilities for plant growth on land leased for a peppercorn from the John Innes Foundation.
+The Plant Breeding Institute had been founded in 1912 as a flagship national research institute under the leadership of wheat breeder Rowland Biffen and ended as an international research leader with its wheat varieties occupying 90% of the UK wheat acreage and with over 86% of UK cereal crops being PBI varieties (many recognizable by the prefix ‘Maris’).
+Since the move the financial and scientific legacy of PBI and the Cambridge Lab has been integral to the success of large, multidisciplinary teams working on Arabidopsis, wheat, and brassica genetics and developmental biology. https://www.jic.ac.uk/research/

 Introduction of John Innes Foundation Prizes, awarded annually to the best first and second year students in the School of Biological Sciences at the University of East Anglia.